localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 In the following command, replace ```BootstrapBrokerStringTls``` with the value that you saved earlier.
 Then, go to the bin folder and run the command using your second connection to the client machine.

 {{< command >}}
-./kafka-console-consumer.sh --bootstrap-server BootstrapBrokerStringTls --consumer.config client.properties --topic LocalStackMSKTopic --from-beginning
+./kafka-console-consumer.sh --bootstrap-server BootstrapBrokerStringTls --consumer.config client.properties --topic LocalMSKTopic --from-beginning
 {{< / command >}}

 You start seeing the messages you entered earlier when you used the console producer command.
 These messages are TLS encrypted in transit.